 Children are at a certain level when most of their behaviors reflect the thinking-ideas and skills-of that level.
-Often, they show a few behaviors from the next (and previous) levels as they learn.
+As students learn new skills, they may continue to show behaviors from the previous trajectory level as well as some from the next level.